 Astronaut Charles M. Duke, Jr., pictured at the left above was the Lunar Module Pilot during the Apollo 16 flight to the moon in April of 1972.
 Twenty-five years earlier, General Chuck Yeager, pictured above at the right, was the first man to break the sound barrier.
 Both Astronaut Duke and General Yeager attended the 18th Annual Big Country Celebrity Quail Hunt February 8 -10, 2007, in Abilene, Texas.
 Attorney Michael Hupy is pictured above with them.
 Proceeds benefit Disability Resources, Inc.

 Disability Resources, Inc. in Abilene, Texas helps developmentally disabled adults reach their full potential.
 Hupy and Abraham has been a sponsor of this event for many years.
-This year a net of $118,000.00 was raised.
+In 2008 a net of $118,000.00 was raised.

 Hupy and Abraham Offer Reward for R&B Singer